 Qualifying for a Blanket Loan

-When qualifying for a blanket loan, the cash flow and value of the properties usually dominates the underwriting process.
+When qualifying for a blanket loan, the cash flow and property values usually dominate the underwriting process.
 Simultaneously, most lenders will also require the borrower to pass muster as well.
 The following are some factors that determine whether you will qualify for a blanket mortgage.

 Qualifying the Properties

 The prospective lender will assess the properties using evaluation standards that help determine their value and financial performance:

 - Number and Type of Properties: The lender might prefer a particular number of properties under the same blanket mortgage.
 For example, the lender might favor a few properties.
 They do this in the belief that this will make it easier for the borrower to repay the loan.
 Inversely, some lenders prefer many properties, since these create bounteous collateral.
 As mentioned earlier, some lenders prefer to restrict the variety or location of properties under any one blanket mortgage.
 On the other hand, many lenders will accept any collection of properties if the entire deal makes sense to them.

 - Blanket Mortgage Term: Risk-averse lenders might prefer mortgage terms no longer than 10 years.
 This limits their exposure to risk compared to longer-term blanket loans.